captn3m0/codechef/_problems/easy/CHEFTIC.md

 is_direct_submittable: false
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFTIC.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFTIC.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFTIC.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFTIC.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFTIC.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFTIC.pdf) as well.

 Tic-Tac-Toe used to be Chef's favourite game during his childhood.
 Reminiscing in his childhood memories, he decided to create his own "Tic-Tac-Toe", with rules being similar to the original Tic-Tac-Toe, other than the fact that it is played on an **NxN** board.